Sean V. Cohan

 Outside of engineering, I’m interested in stuff that brings people together.
 Music, movies, food, and books are all important to me.

-I’ve played guitar in punk bands since I was a teenager, and though my eardrums have paid the price, I think there’s something really special and universal about the controlled chaos of a rock show.
+I’ve played guitar in punk bands since I was a teenager.
+There’s something really special and universal about the controlled chaos of a rock show.